gitkraken/gitlens-docs/gitlens/GL-Commit-Graph.md

 ### AI Auto Rebase <code>PRO</code>

-AI Auto Rebase automatically resolves conflicts during a rebase operation.
-When conflicts arise, GitLens uses AI to analyze and resolve them end-to-end based on a configurable confidence threshold.
+AI Auto Rebase carries a rebase forward through the conflicts GitKraken AI can resolve confidently.
+When conflicts arise, GitLens analyzes each one and resolves it only when its confidence meets the threshold you configure; anything below that threshold pauses the rebase so you can resolve it yourself.

 - Run **GitLens: AI Auto Rebase** from the Command Palette or the graph context menu.
 - The `gitlens.ai.autoRebase.confidenceThreshold` setting (0 to 1) controls how confident the AI must be before automatically applying a resolution.